Independent Study to prepare for workshop

 Plots

-What is the purpose of an Transcriptomics plot?
+What is the purpose of a Transcriptomics plot?

 • In general, we plot data to help us summarise and understand it

-• This is especially import for omics data where we have a very large number of variables and often a large number of observations
+• This is especially import for transcriptomics data where we have a very large number of variables and often a large number of observations

-• We will look at three plots very commonly used in omics analysis: Principal Component Analysis (PCA) plot, Heatmaps and Volcano Plots
+• We will look at two plots very commonly used in transcriptomics analysis: Principal Component Analysis (PCA) plot and Volcano Plots

 Principal Component Analysis (PCA)